 Creating Destinations with Hevo API

 You need to provide the Basic token to make the API request for creating the Destination.
-The Basic token is the combination of your API Secret and Key from your API credentials.
+The Basic token is the combination of your Access and Secret Keys from your API Key.
 Read Generating your API credentials for steps to generate your API credentials.

 Basic token